Bourbon Baby Back Ribs | Slow Cooker

 - Mix with a whisk until incorporated.

 - Pour bourbon sauce on top of ribs and make sure you cover both sides.
-The ribs will overlap, so make sure there is sauce where they touch.
+The ribs will overlap, so make sure there is sauce where the ribs touch.

 - Cover slow cooker and set to high and cook for 4 hours.